scottishgovernment/economicactionplan.mygov.scot/pages/place/planning.md

 ![Planning Photo](/assets/images/pageimages/place4.jpg)
 <br>
 <hr>
-* **We will ensure that the planning system develops to support inclusive economic growth and delivers for investors and communities.**
+* **We will ensure that the planning system develops to support inclusive economic growth and delivers for investors and communities**

 <hr>